devedse/DeveMazeGenerator/README.md

 My maze generator written in C#, highly optimized to generate huge mazes (128.000x128.000 for example), find the shortest path and then save it all to an image.

+Currently the fastest algorithm it uses is "AlgorithmBacktrack".
+If you want a fast maze, use that ;).

 ![Maze](/devedse/devemazegenerator/raw/master/maze.png)
 Above, a 4095*4095 maze (Generated in 0,5 seconds)